 B. Binder.
+Label and retain one sample per day for the Department.
 For the binder application rate, as determined by a yield check, do not exceed a tolerance of 0.02 gallon per square yard (0.09 L/m2) from the established application rate.

 C. Coarse Aggregate.
 At a minimum test one sample taken from the aggregate spreader box at production start and sample and test one sample from the aggregate spreader box randomly during the day.
 An aggregate spreader box sample may be taken by laying a piece of suitable material under the spreader as it moves forward.
 Include additional testing when directed to sample and test by the Engineer.
 Sample and test aggregate according to AASHTO T 2, AASHTO T 248, and Supplement 1004 (AASHTO T 11 where required).
 Use washed gradations for determining the No. 200 (75 m) sieve.
 The Contractor may use additional tests.
 These may include dry gradations for control purposes but acceptance of on hand aggregate will be based on washed gradations only.
 Reject and do not use aggregate creating nuisance to the public dusting on the project.

 Reject truckloads of aggregate if water is seen coming from the truck bed.